-- 2.24 The National Park Management Plan aimed to encourage integrated approaches that achieve National Park purposes in ways that benefit everyone.
-The plan is the single most important policy document for the National Park. - 2.25 It consisted of a vision and four linked strategic themes which set out what the National Park authority wanted to achieve.
+- 2.24 The National Park Management Plan aims to encourage integrated approaches that achieve National Park purposes in ways that benefit everyone.
+The plan is the single most important policy document for the National Park. - 2.25 It consists of a vision and four linked strategic themes which set out what the National Park Authority and wider stakeholder interests want to achieve.
 Each theme has four outcomes that give details of the actions needed to achieve those aims.
-The theme relating to the local economy was called "An Enterprising and sustainable economy" with the most relevant outcomes to this work being Economic Diversity and the Green Economy.
+The theme relating to the local economy is called "An Enterprising and sustainable economy" with the most relevant outcomes to this work being Economic Diversity and the Green Economy.

-2 DEFRA (2010) Circular: National Parks, Paragraphs 78 and 79
+&lt;sup>2 DEFRA (2010) Circular: National Parks, Paragraphs 78 and 79

-- 2.26 The National Park Management Plan seeks to diversify the local economy.
-The delivery plans for has a signature programmes called "An Environment open for business".
+- 2.26 The National Park Management Plan seeks a diversified local economy.
+The delivery plans include a signature programme called "An Environment open for business".
 This sets out the following aims among others: - Ensure that the special qualities of the Peak District underpin future plans and projects for the national park economy, and build business connectivity with urban areas through partnerships - Seek to ensure that the Peak District is connected with fast broadband speeds and coverage, and mobile telephone networks - Support a diverse range of businesses particularly small, social enterprises to deliver best practice which contributes to the environment - Encourage businesses to provide employment opportunities for local people, especially younger people - Build a better relationship between the National Park Authority and local businesses, particularly in relation to planning and sustainable development within a national park context - Provide advice and support for micro business growth, particularly where it creates high skill, high wage employment and uses the environment as an economic asset in a sustainable way - Create conditions that encourage the private sector to bring forward development sites which meet the needs of modern businesses